hackabit18/bughopper/README.md

 #### 2. Reporting

-A person can report about a crime/accident by writing a short description of the mishap and a notification will be sent to the nearest police station and hospital (as needed).
+A person can report about a crime/accident by writing a short description of it.

 1. Current Location reporting -